Skip to main content

 Market Sources and Integrations

 Jupiter Predict can surface markets from external prediction market providers and Jupiter-supported market integrations.
-Examples can include provider markets such as Polymarket or Kalshi, as well as short-duration crypto markets.
+Browse markets are currently sourced from Polymarket, alongside short-duration crypto markets and other Jupiter-supported integrations.

 What This Means for Users